Take Good Care of Your Senior Dog

 5. You should make grooming a habit

 A dog’s coat and fur get duller with age.
 What’s more, it is not uncommon for senior dogs to suffer from dryness, flakiness, and skin irritation.
 Luckily, you can prevent or at least minimize the risk of these issues if you take the time to groom your dog correctly, which means brushing every day, so there are no tangles and bits stuck to the fur.
-Also, it would be best to find a natural shampoo to wash your furry friend.
+Also, it would be best to find a great natural dog shampoo to wash your furry friend.
 Discuss this with the vet, too.

 6. Step up the dog’s dental hygiene